Dual mandate: Devolved legislatures

 The Wales Act 2014 also applied a similar restriction on the then National Assembly for Wales (now the Senedd or Welsh Parliament) as from the Assembly election in 2016.

-As of 2019, it remains possible for members of the Scottish Parliament to be members of the UK Parliament, indeed the leader of the Scottish Conservatives, Douglas Ross, is both an MP for Moray and an MSP for the Highlands and Islands.
+It remains possible for members of the Scottish Parliament to be members of the UK Parliament: prominent MSPs including Alex Salmond, John Swinney, Margaret Curran, and Cathy Jamieson have simultaneously held seats in Holyrood and Westminster.
+The system came under scrutiny in the 2020s, with former leader of the Scottish Conservatives Douglas Ross facing criticism for double jobbing as the MP for Moray and the MSP for the Highlands and Islands from 2021 to 2024.
+The Scottish National Party Westminster leader Stephen Flynn stated in November 2024 that he would aim to hold a dual mandate by seeking election as MSP for Aberdeen South and North Kincardine while still serving as MP for Aberdeen South.
+However, due to internal party opposition, he announced he would not seek election to the Scottish Parliament while also being an MP.
+In December 2024, the Scottish Parliament unanimously backed an amendment to the Scottish Elections (Representation and Reform) Bill that would prohibit MSPs from also sitting as MPs or peers.

+Local government

 In circumstances other than the Greater Manchester and West Yorkshire mayoralties, UK law does not prohibit a member of the House of Commons or the House of Lords from being simultaneously a mayor or council leader.
 They are also not allowed to serve as a councillor for a constituent council if elected as a directly elected mayor.
 Thus Ken Livingstone remained MP for Brent East until the dissolution of Parliament despite his election as Mayor of London a year before.
 Boris Johnson resigned his seat as MP for Henley on being elected mayor in 2008, but became an MP again in 2015, a year prior to the end of his second term as mayor (he did not seek a third term).
 Sadiq Khan, elected as the Labour mayor in the 2016 election, resigned his seat as MP for Tooting soon after his election to the mayoralty.
 Numerous members of the House of Lords however hold positions in local government.

 At a lower level, it is common for people to hold seats on both a district council and a county council.
 Several MPs have also retained their council seats, most often until the expiration of their terms; Mike Hancock simultaneously held a council seat and a seat in Parliament between his election to Parliament in 1997 and his defeat in the local elections in 2014.